 “Before you start looking for suitors, ensure you get your affairs so that your cash flow does not put off potential buyers”

 Bear in mind though that ultimately the selling price is what someone is willing to pay.
-The Multiple Earnings method of how to value a business will typically provide a valuation of between five to eight times its annual post-tax profit, but there are many cases where external factors (e.g. current economic climate, company reputation, reason for sale, and so on) override the calculation.
+The Multiple Earnings method of how to value a business will typically provide a valuation of between five to eight times its annual post-tax profit, but there are many cases where external factors (e.g. the current economic climate, you company’s reputation, the reason for the sale, and so on) can override the calculation.

 So if you are considering selling your business, it is sensible to include or estimate the effect of such external factors when coming to a final valuation.

-This article was updated by Gary Turner, UK co-founder and managing director of Xero.
+This article was updated by Gary Turner, investor and board member of Xero.